Is Manitou’s Mattoc Pro a real lightweight trail fork alternative to RockShox and Fox?

 There’s no escaping that the conventional setup approach and easy spares/servicing availability of Fox and RockShox make them the sensible fork choice for most people.
 If you’re prepared to tell the sheeple to flock off though, Manitou’s Mattoc Pro is an excellent alternative choice.

 It’s a naturally sensitive, responsive high traction/comfort fork from the box and far down the daily driver line as well.
 The triple chamber air spring and multi-phase dampers allow a very broad, but also potentially subtle range of tuning for different rider weights and preferences.
-It’s lighter than Pike and 34 while splitting the difference between them in terms of tracking accuracy.
-That low weight makes the ability to easily reduce travel to XC/Downcountry strokes more worthwhile and a great choice for variable travel bikes like Trek’s Top Fuel.
+It’s lighter than the RockShox Pike and Fox 34 while splitting the difference between them in terms of tracking accuracy.
+That low weight makes the ability to easily reduce travel to XC/downcountry strokes more worthwhile and a great choice for variable travel bikes like Trek’s Top Fuel.

 The overlapping Venn circles of nuanced air spring/damper adjustments and fiddly axle mean it’ll find a happier and more fruitful life with habitual tweakers rather than plug-and-play fans though.
 Lack of current support in the UK is a potential issue too, although that does mean there are some real bargains to be found in the post-Wiggle/CRC wreckage.

-Manitou Mattoc Pro
+Manitou Mattoc Pro brake mount detail

 The Hexlock axle is secure but awkward to use and the 160mm brake mount means most riders will need to add an adaptor (Image credit: GuyKesTV)